active-group/reacl/README.md

-When a component wants to manipulate the application state, that typically happens inside an event handler: That event handler should pass a *message* to the component - a value communicating what just happened.
-THe component can declare a *message handler* that receives the message, and returns a new application state and/or new local state.
+When a component wants to manipulate the application state, that typically happens inside an event handler: That event handler should send a *message* to the component - a value communicating what just happened.
+The component can declare a *message handler* that receives the message, and returns a new application state and/or new local state.

-The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), and the `reacl.core/message-handler` function for implementing "message-passing event handlers".
+The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), as the `reacl.core/instantiate` function for making a component object from a class, and the `reacl.core/send-message!` for sending a message to a component.

 In addition to this core model, Reacl also provides a convenience layer on React's virtual dom (which can be used independently), as